ServoLang/Servo/README.md

 ## Contributing

-We welcome contributions to servo.Servo!
+We welcome contributions to Servo!
 Whether you're fixing bugs, suggesting features, or enhancing documentation, we appreciate your input.

 ### How to Contribute